antoniwan/SoundCraft/README.md

 # MUSIC: The Personal Audio System of Antonio Rodriguez (aka Beastiex)

-Welcome to `FORGE/MUSIC/` — my self-hosted, version-controlled, fully automated music system.
+Welcome to `MUSIC/` — my self-hosted, version-controlled, fully automated music system.

 This is more than a project.
-It’s a creative engine — a digital studio, archive, and publishing system for everything I make as a musician, guitarist, and producer.
+It's a creative engine — a digital studio, archive, and publishing system for everything I make as a musician, guitarist, and producer.

 All content here is original and handcrafted: riffs, beats, short songs, tabs, MIDI, video, presets, and metadata.